cezarypiatek/VanillaTransformer/README.md

 2. Create values files
 3. Add transformation within build target

-Currently VanillaTransformer works as **MsBuildTask**.
+VanillaTransformer works as **MsBuildTask**.
 You can install it using nuget or add it manually to your *.csproj file as follows:
 ```XML
 <UsingTask TaskName="VanillaTransformerTask" AssemblyFile="VanillaTransformer.dll" />
 ```